MagpiePKU/MagpiePKU/README.md

 ## Zhang, Yi

-I and my colleagues study biological evolution.
+I and my colleagues develop computational and experimental tools for "molecular archaeology": these methods facilitate identifying and dating important molecular events in development, disease, and evolution.

 Euler Technology, Beijing 102206, China, People's Republic of | zy@eulertechnology.com